Akshaykumar05/Cloud-Computing/README.md

 * Networking

 ### Compute
-* Compute is the processing power of a macine
+* Compute is the processing power of a machine.

 ### Storage
 * Storage enables you to **save data** within a data storage services.